aymanamer/Dank-Memer/README.md

   <a title="Codacy Badge" href="https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=melmsie/Dank-Memer&amp;utm_campaign=Badge_Grade"><img src="https://api.codacy.com/project/badge/Grade/83c15be03279409c9ac3ab3979cb3d23"></a>
 </p>

-A discord bot made primarily with node.js and discord.js, with plans to constantly add commands and grow to new platforms.
+A discord bot made primarily with Node.js and Eris, with plans to constantly add commands and grow to new platforms.

 ## Getting Started

 These instructions will get you started using the bot and making sure it is set up well on your server.
-If you are having issues with the bot, be sure to check over these steps again.
+If you are having issues with the bot, be sure to check over these steps again or join the support server.

 ### Prerequisites